-SECONDS\PER\ETH1\BLOCK
+SECONDS PER ETH1 BLOCK

-The assumed block interval on the Eth1 chain, used in conjunction with ETH1\FOLLOW\DISTANCE when considering blocks on the Eth1 chain, either at genesis, or when voting on the deposit contract state.
+The assumed block interval on the Eth1 chain, used in conjunction with ETH1_FOLLOW_DISTANCE when considering blocks on the Eth1 chain, either at genesis, or when voting on the deposit contract state.

 The average Eth1 block time since January 2020 has actually been nearer 13 seconds, but never mind.
-The net effect is that we will be going a little deeper back in the Eth1 chain than ETH1\FOLLOW\DISTANCE would suggest, which ought to be safer.
+The net effect is that we will be going a little deeper back in the Eth1 chain than ETH1_FOLLOW_DISTANCE would suggest, which ought to be safer.

-MIN\VALIDATOR\WITHDRAWABILITY\DELAY
+MIN VALIDATOR WITHDRAWABILITY DELAY

 A validator can stop participating once it has made it through the exit queue.
-However, its funds remain locked for the duration of MIN\VALIDATOR\WITHDRAWABILITY\DELAY.
-Initially, this is to allow some time for any slashable behaviour to be detected and reported so that the validator can still be penalised (in which case the validator's withdrawable time is pushed EPOCHS\PER\SLASHINGS\VECTOR into the future).
-When data shards are introduced this delay will also allow for shard rewards to be credited and for proof of custody challenges to be mounted.
+However, its stake remains locked for the duration of MIN_VALIDATOR_WITHDRAWABILITY_DELAY.
+This is to allow some time for any slashable behaviour to be detected and reported so that the validator can still be penalised (in which case the validator's withdrawable time is pushed EPOCHS PER SLASHINGS VECTOR into the future).